chriskang90/final/README.md

 Final project for MPCS 52553 Web Development

 *** READ ME HERE ***
-Please run: bundle install --without production to set up the dependencies for development testing!
+Please run: bundle install --without production to set up the dependencies for development testing.
 To access this app on a public URL, please go to: https://safe-refuge-1064.herokuapp.com/

 --Feature Choice--